Genitive case: Slavic languages

 With the exception of Bulgarian and Macedonian, all Slavic languages decline the nouns and adjectives in accordance with the genitive case using a variety of endings depending on the word's lexical category, its gender, number (singular or plural) and in some cases meaning.
+For instance, in Russian Broutona (lit.
+Broughton's) island name, its genitive/possessive case is created by adding a affix to the explorer's name.

 Possessives

 To indicate possession the ending of the noun indicating the possessor changes depending on the word's ending in the nominative case.

-For example, to a, u, i or y in Polish, а, я, ы or и in Russian, а, я, y, ю, і, и or ей in Ukrainian, and similar cases in other Slavic languages.
+For example, to a, u, i, or y in Polish, а, я, ы, or и in Russian, а, я, y, ю, і, и or ей in Ukrainian, and similar cases in other Slavic languages.